numeract/aws-lambda-r/doc/01-AWS-setup/README.md

 ### Create Lambda Authorizer function (automated, see `aws_setup.sh` script)

+1. Create Lambda Authorizer function
+2. Go to Services, Lambda
+3. Click on "Create a function" button
+5. Select "Author from scratch function" option
+6. Give the function a name and assign a lambda role previously created
+7. Click on "Create function" button
+8. From Lambda Configuration Tab, Function Code section, select "Edit code inline", option and runtime Node.js.6.10
+9. Copy the content of the index.zip archive into the inline code editor
+10. Click "Save" button

 ##  S3 BUCKET

 ## API GATEWAY

-1. Create API (automated, see `aws_setup.sh` script)
+### Create API (automated, see `aws_setup.sh` script)

+1. Go to Services, API Gateway
+2. Click on "Get Started" button
+3. Click "New API" button
+4. Complete API details and then click "Create API" button

-2. Create resources (automated, see `aws_setup.sh` script)
+### Create resources (automated, see `aws_setup.sh` script)

+1. From the side bar of Amazon API Gateway, select APIs section and then your API
+2. Select the Resources section and then click on "Actions" dropdown in order to select "Create Resource" option
+3. Give a name to resource and click on "Create Resource" button

-3. Create authorizer (automated, see `aws_setup.sh` script)
+### Create authorizer (automated, see `aws_setup.sh` script)

+1. Create Lambda Authorizer function (see above)
+2. Create API authorizer
+3. From the side bar of Amazon API Gateway, select APIs section and then your API
+4. From "Authorizers" section, click "Create New Authorizer" button
+5. Complete the fields for the authorizer making sure that the corresponding region of Lambda Authorizer function is selected
+6. After clicking "Create" button a pop-up will appear, asking for lambda function permission
+7. Click "Grant and Create" button

-4. Create stages
+### Create stages

+1. If there is no deployment version of the API and no previous stage created 1.1 Go to Actions dropdown and select "Deploy API" option 1.2 Select New Stage option from the deployment stage field 1.3 Click "Deploy" button

+2. If there is a2 deployment version of the API
+2.1 Go to "Stages" section from Amazon API Gateway sidebar and click "Create" button 2.2 Give the stage a name and choose a deployment for the stage 2.3 Click "Create" button

-5. Attach role for CloudWatch logging to API
+### Attach role for CloudWatch logging to API
-6. Enable CloudWatch Logging on stages
+### Enable CloudWatch Logging on stages